ucdavis/hpccf-docs/docs/admin/bmc/remote-media.md

 title: BMC / VMedia ISO configuration
 ---

-This is a HOWTO enable VMedia so an KVM session can remote-mount an ISO for installation/recovery/memtest/etc.
+This is a how to enable VMedia so a KVM session can remote-mount an ISO for installation/recovery/memtest/etc.

 Note: this is **not** `Home > Settings > Media Redirection > General Settings`, that can remain off.